bensofficial/javafx-example/readme.md

-# Secure testing of JavaFX applications in context of Computer Science Education
+# Secure testing of JavaFX applications in the context of Computer Science Education

 This repository contains an example of how a JavaFX application can be tested securely using TestFX and Ares.